 E. Coli bacteria can be found in up to 50% of U.S. cattle carcasses.
 [27] It has been estimated that 70% of of store brought chickens contain harmful bacteria.
 [28] and 90% of turkeys.
 [29]

 Campylobacter is the leading cause of food-borne illness in the U.S. with the primary source being contaminated chicken flesh.
 Chicken warehouses may contain 50,000 birds.
 Antibiotics also make them vulnerable to disease as strains of bacteria become resistant.
-Approximately 5,000 people a day contract Campylobacter food poisoning every day in the U.S. Chickens in the U.S. are frequently infected with salmonella, unlike European countries where livestock are treated more humanely and given more space, resulting in better health and fewer pathogens.
-According to Mitchell Cohen, M.D. of the Centers for Disease Control and Prevention (CDCP), there are outbreaks of Salmonella related to almost every animal product, including poultry, beef, pork, eggs and dairy products.
+Approximately 5,000 people a day contract Campylobacter food poisoning every day in the U.S. Chickens in the U.S. are frequently infected with Salmonella, unlike European countries where livestock are treated more humanely and given more space, resulting in better health and fewer pathogens.
+According to Mitchell Cohen, M.D. of the Centers for Disease Control (CDC), there are outbreaks of Salmonella related to almost every animal product, including poultry, beef, pork, eggs and dairy products.

 Instead of addressing and correcting factory farm conditions which encourage disease, the U.S. meat industry uses irradiation or nuclear radiation to kill pathogens.
 [30]